FAI Cup: European football

 The FAI Cup winners qualify for the following season's UEFA Europa Conference League.
 This European place applies even if the team is relegated or is not in the Republic of Ireland top flight.
-In the past, if the FAI Cup winning team also qualified for the following season's Champions League or Europa Conference League through their league or European performance, then the losing FAI Cup finalists were given the European berth of the FAI Cup winners.
-Now the FA Cup berth is then given to the highest-place team in the league who has not yet qualified.
-FAI Cup winners enter the Europa Conference League at the first qualifying round.
+In the past, if the FAI Cup winning team also qualified for the following season's Champions League or Conference League through their league or European performance, then the losing FAI Cup finalists were given the European berth of the FAI Cup winners.
+Now the FAI Cup berth is then given to the highest-place team in the league who has not yet qualified.
+FAI Cup winners enter the UEFA Conference League at the Second qualifying round.
+Each club that qualifies for the UEFA Conference League gets prize money worth up to 10 million pounds.

 Presidents Cup

 The FAI Cup winners also qualify for the following season's single-match President of Ireland's Cup, the traditional season opener played against the previous season's Premier Division champions (or the Premier Divisions runners-up if the FAI Cup winners also won the league – the double).